piotr-placzek/wt-kup-reporter/README.md

 - xlsx (default)
 - console

 ### JSON as input

 To get all activities from WakaTime as JSON file:

-- WakaTime Dashboard -> Account Settings -> Export
+- WakaTime Dashboard -> Account Settings -> Export -> Daily totals (for analysis, but NOT for backups)